Virginia Fonseca reassures fans and explains going to the hospital: 'I hate taking medicine' - Marie Claire Magazine

 “Head is hurting normally, at least I’m not having a crisis.
 I won’t give faith either”, he reassured.
 She had already shared with followers that she had been feeling unwell for a few days, but the condition ended up evolving into a migraine attack and she needed intravenous medication.

-Virgínia is in Belo Horizonte, Minas Gerais, due to her husband’s concert schedule, who usually follows her on tour, and ended up missing the show on Saturday (14).
+Virgínia spent Saturday in Belo Horizonte, Minas Gerais, due to her husband’s concert schedule, which she usually follows on tour, and ended up missing Saturday’s show (14).
 “Yesterday I did everything, I did a head MRI, I did business for my eyesight, I consulted with the obstetrician… I did everything.
 I had a migraine attack,” she said.

 “What happens is that I hate taking medicine, so when I started having a headache, I was like ‘it will go away’ and it didn’t go away!
 It turned into a really heavy migraine attack! pain,” he explained.